ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Error Analysis and Discussion

 We investigate the prediction of the viBERT models with MAN on question type 2 - the listed options question on the development set.
 From the observation, we see that 14 over 31 wrong answer questions have chosen the answer with the pattern "all of the choices ..."
 (Sample No 1 and No 2 described in Table \ref{tab_error_answers}), which accounts for nearly 45\% of wrong predictions.
 This bias of the model is the same as humans do when they seek the correct answer from the reading passage.

 Besides, to extract the correct answers, the models have to understand the deep context of the reading passage and even the extra knowledge to extract the correct answers.
 For example, in Sample No 3 in Table \ref{tab_error_answers}, the content of the question is not directly shown in the reading passage.
 To find the correct answers, the model has to understand the grammar of Vietnamese sentences and paragraphs to define the correct punctuation as an answer to the questions.
-Specifically, to give the correct answer for the question in Sample No 4., the model not only has to understand the question, which contains the order of facts and descriptive text but also has to capture the meaning of the whole reading passage to give a correct choice.
+Specifically, to give the correct answer for the question in Sample No. 4., the model not only has to understand the question, which contains the order of facts and descriptive text but also has to capture the meaning of the whole reading passage to give a correct choice.
 Moreover, the choices in this sample have no direct description text.
 They are written by a list of numerals indicating the order of facts as denoted in the questions.
+To overcome this problem, the MRC models must have a better ability to capture the "macrostructure"\cite{sugawara-etal-2021-benchmarking} - a structure that represents the global connection between propositions instead of the local representation of facts like text-based inference (microstructure, according to \cite{sugawara-etal-2021-benchmarking}) and lexicons surfaces.
+Currently, our baseline model just captures the microstructure of text representation between the passages, the question, and each answer choice since its performance is still at a moderate level.